Project-OSRM/osrm-backend/docs/http.md

 - `distance`: The distance traveled by the route, in `float` meters.
 - `duration`: The estimated travel time, in `float` number of seconds.
 - `geometry`: The whole geometry of the route value depending on `overview` parameter, format depending on the `geometries` parameter.
-See `RouteStep`'s `geometry` field for a parameter documentation.
+See `RouteStep`'s `geometry` property for a parameter documentation.
 - `weight`: The calculated weight of the route.
 - `weight_name`: The name of the weight profile used during extraction phase.